Location: Los Altos, CA

 We recommended a three-pronged strategy for future BOX workplaces: One, blend the physical and digital experience while aligning work processes, tools and rewards across locations.
 Two, shift the program to accommodate employees’ often-conflicting needs to retreat and to collaborate.
 Three, design workspaces and processes that embody BOX’s mission so the company could truly “walk the talk.”

-“The research-driven approach” says Sandra Ladow, BOX’s head of real estate and facilities, “clarified these issues and gave us more confidence in our ability to develop a practical strategy.”
+“The research-driven approach” says Sandra Ladao, BOX’s head of real estate and facilities, “clarified these issues and gave us more confidence in our ability to develop a practical strategy.”